Skip to main content Skip to footer content

 Kingsborough Holds Annual Networking Event--but This One’s a Test

-The menu, conceived of by adjunct faculty member Chef Michael DiGiovanni, consisted of eight hors d’oeuvres and a dessert, which the students practiced making during the semester, Marzuillo said.
+The menu, conceived of by adjunct faculty member Chef Michael DiGiovanni, consisted of eight hors d’oeuvres and a dessert, which the students practiced making during the semester, said Chef Anthony Marzuillo, the program's director.
 “They practice each item on the menu, they prep the week before and then they come in the day of the event and execute the event.”

-This is the second year the culinary students’ catering course culminated in a public event.
-Prior to that, “it was just a theoretical class,” said Marzuillo.
+Prior to that, “it was just a theoretical class,” Marzuillo said.
 “They had to write a menu, cost the menu and do the business end of catering, but now they’re actually doing the hands-on work.”

 “Events like this remind us how powerful it is when local businesses come together with educational institutions and elected leaders to support one another,” Assemblyman Novakhov said.
 “Collaboration is the key to building a resilient and prosperous community.”